DenseMTL: Cross-task Attention Mechanism for Dense Multi-task Learning: Experimental details

-\subsubsection{SDE architectures ({\cref{tab:cs_ssde}}).}
+\subsubsection{SDE architectures.}

-To allow monocular depth estimation in `{MTL} for segmentation' ({\cref{sec:exp_seg}}), we adopt the setup of \cite{hoyer2021ways} where intermediate depth estimation from pair of consecutive frames is supervised by a photometric reconstruction loss~\cite{godard2019digging}. \cref{fig:archi_SDE} shows the architecture used for all 3-ways variants of {\cref{tab:cs_ssde}}.
+To allow monocular depth estimation in `MTL for segmentation', we adopt the setup of \cite{hoyer2021ways} where intermediate depth estimation from pair of consecutive frames is supervised by a photometric reconstruction loss~\cite{godard2019digging}. \cref{fig:archi_SDE} shows the architecture used for all 3-ways variants for the semantics training with SDE.
 Variants consist of swapping the yellow `Exchange block' with either `PAD-Net block' (\threewaysPADNet{}) or our `mTEB' (\threewaysOurs{}).

 To train, we use $1.0e{-5}$, $5.0e{-5}$, and $1.0e{-6}$ as learning rates for the encoder, decoder and pose estimation network respectively.
 The training strategy is similar to our other MTL setups, only this time we initialize all models with weights from a single-branch model trained on self-supervised depth estimation (cf. \cite{hoyer2021ways}).
-Since the depth loss differs from the supervised one used in~{\cref{sec:exp-setup}} we do \textit{not} apply the weighting found for \SD{} but instead resort to uniform weighting for direct comparison to \cite{hoyer2021ways}.
+Since the depth loss differs from the supervised ones, we do \textit{not} apply the weighting found for \SD{} but instead resort to uniform weighting for direct comparison to \cite{hoyer2021ways}.